jcupitt/rtiacquire/README.md

 by interrogating the camera for the controls it supports.
 The screenshot is for a Nikon D3X.

-The controls along the bottom let you refresh the GUI from the camera (if you change one of the camera controls yourself), switch between presets, add a preset, and remove a preset.
+The controls along the bottom let you refresh the GUI from the camera (in case you change one of the camera controls on the camera body), switch between presets, add a preset, and remove a preset.
 Presets are remembered between sessions.
 A special preset called 'startup' records the state of the camera when the program was started.

 ![screenshot](http://www.vips.ecs.soton.ac.uk/development/rti/snapshot8.jpg)